M.B.,Ch.B., MSc (Edin), DPM (RCP Lond & RCS Eng)

 He has been a member of several charities and has been the chairman on various occasions for several terms.
 He was responsible, as chairman, to arrange the World Trade Fair Exhibition at Earls Court Olympia in 1995.

 He is married with 3 children and has 3 grandchildren.
 He was a very active and successful participant in the field of elocution, debating and drama and is an avid reader.
 He has a lot of experience working with very poor, destitute and needy individuals and has organised and participated in medical camps.
 He is the author of the Book, “HEADS YOU WIN TAILS YOU WIN”

 He has, after retirement in 2009, spent all of his time setting up the infrastructure of the charity, monthly visits to Kenya, meeting stakeholders and attending in London at meetings of various forums including Bond, Fund Raising Standards Board, End Water Poverty and Impact Alliance all of which HACOT is a member.

 He has a vast circle of friends and acquaintances and has excellent links with various organisations and community groups.

-He has a proven capability as an organiser and a leader and has embarked on full-time commitment to charity work and will develop an effective working model for (1) Poverty and hunger reduction (2) Prevention of HIV/AIDS and (3) Provision of clean drinking water and safe sanitation for the very poor and needy people, worldwide.
-At the initial stages the projects will be run in Kenya, Uganda, Tanzania, Rwanda and Burundi and progress to other countries.
+He has a proven capability as an organiser and a leader and has embarked on a full-time commitment to charity work and will develop an effective working model for (1) Poverty and hunger reduction (2) Prevention of HIV/AIDS and (3) the Provision of clean drinking water and safe sanitation for the very poor and needy people, worldwide.
+In the initial stages, the projects will be run in Kenya, Uganda, Tanzania, Rwanda and Burundi and progress to other countries.